-Term Definition Presentation The act of communicating information/data to an audience/stakeholders in an organisation.
+TERM DEFINITION Presentation The act of communicating information/data to an audience/stakeholder in an organisation.
 Data Response Interpretation and analysis of information provided.
 Feedback Information about a presentation by an audience which is used as a basis for improvement.

-Non-verbal Presentation of information to an audience without using spoken words. presentation Visual aids Refers to charts/pictures/images that help to clarify a point/enhance a presentation.
+Non-verbal presentation Presentation of information to an audience without using spoken words.
+Visual aids Refers to charts/pictures/images that help to clarify a point/enhance a presentation.
 Tables A set of facts/figures systematically displayed, especially in columns.
-Graphs Two-dimensional drawing showing a relationship between two set of variable by means of a line/curve/bars.
+Graphs Two-dimensional drawing showing a relationship between two set of variables by means of a line/curve/bars.
 Diagrams A drawing showing the appearance/structure/workings of data in a schematic representation.
 Flipchart A large pad of paper, bound so that each page can be turned over at the top to reveal the next page, used on a stand.
 Hand-outs Printed information provided to the audience to accompany a presentation.

-Factors that must be considered before making the presentation
+Factors that must be considered when preparing for a presentation.
+(Before the presentation)

-- List the objectives and main points of the presentation. - Capture main aims in the opening statement of the presentation. - Information presented should be relevant and accurate. - Be fully conversant with the content of the presentation. - Prepare a rough draft of the presentation with a logical structure that includes an introduction, body and conclusion. - In conclusion, summarise the key facts and how it relates to the objectives/shows that all aspects have been addressed.
+- Clear purpose/intentions/objectives and main points of the presentation. - Main aims captured in the introduction/opening statement of the presentation. - Information presented should be relevant and accurate. - Fully conversant with the content/objectives of the presentation. - Background/diversity/size/pre-knowledge of the audience to determine the appropriate visual aids - Prepare a rough draft of the presentation with a logical structure/format with an introduction, body and conclusion. - The conclusion must summarise the key facts and how it relates to the objectives/shows that all aspects have been addressed. - Create visual aids/graphics that will consolidate the information/facts to be conveyed to the board of directors. - Find out about the venue for the presentation, e.g., what equipment is available/appropriate/availability of generators as backup to load shedding. - Consider the time frame for presentation, e.g., fifteen minutes allowed. - Rehearse to ensure a confident presentation/effective use of time management. - Prepare for the feedback session, by anticipating possible questions/comments.

-Factors that must be considered during a presentation
+Factors that must be considered by the presenter while presenting.
+(During the presentation)